Mantan21/Genshin-Impact-Wish-Simulator/README.md

 The site will use [jsDelivr](https://www.jsdelivr.com/) free cdn service.
 You also can use another CDN Service like [Statically](https://statically.io/) and [PageCDN](https://pagecdn.com/) for free or use paid service from Azure, AWS and GCP, but You must to setup the configuration yourself.

-\*\* You can still deploy the app even without setting environment variables
+\*\* You can still deploy the app without even set the environment variables

 ---